Cannon Beach Hotels With Views

 Winter storms make the Pacific genuinely spectacular from an oceanfront room, and the rock stacks read differently against a grey sky.
 Spring brings the return of nesting seabirds to Haystack Rock — Common Murres and Tufted Puffins visible from the beach — which changes the view’s character entirely.

 Yes.
 The Stephanie Inn’s restaurant is a destination in its own right — a Pacific Northwest kitchen with an ocean-facing dining room worth booking independently of a room stay.
-The Surfsand Resort’s Wayfarer Restaurant sits above the beach with direct ocean views and is open to non-guests.
+Surfsand Resort’s Wayfarer Restaurant sits above the beach with direct ocean views and is open to non-guests.

 Both require reservations on summer weekends.
 Neither is the kind of hotel restaurant you walk into incidentally — they are reasons to be in Cannon Beach on their own terms.

 At the upper end, the Stephanie Inn and Surfsand Resort set the standard — oceanfront, renovated, with the views and service that justify the rate.
-The Hallmark Resort & Spa Cannon Beach occupies the tier just below at a more considered price point.
+Hallmark Resort & Spa Cannon Beach occupies the tier just below at a more considered price point.

 Further down the range, The Waves is the most practical option — central location, ocean views, at rates that leave room in the budget for the rest of the Oregon coast.
 Tolovana Inn at the southern end offers the lowest rates with genuine beach access and unobstructed ocean views from the upper rooms.